Jamdesk Documentation logo

 }

-Custom options support an optional icon field — any Font Awesome icon name works, including brand icons like discord or slack.
+Custom options support an optional icon field.
+Any Font Awesome icon name works, including brand icons like discord or slack.
 Without an icon, a link icon is shown.

 Custom options also support query parameters: